A discussion document

 Research from the allergist Dr David Freed implicates lectins as a major dietary factor.(16) This is particularly relevant if there is accompanying arthritis, especially rheumatoid arthritis, but the sensitivities can be to many different products.
 In others, it may be dairy, or wheat (or gluten), or sulphites among others.

-Preliminary static heart rate variability studies have confirmed 3 distinctly different patterns of autonomic response, and through 2019 we will be looking closely at the different activation types as a response to mechanical changes in the body, eg straightening legs to provoke a response from the popliteal veins, as we do not know yet whether the damage from them is microembolic or associated autonomic change.
-This I believe will be very important where renal vein compression is found, and where management options are very limited, so turning off other drivers will be paramount.
+Preliminary static heart rate variability studies have confirmed 3 distinctly different patterns of autonomic response, and through 2020 we will be looking closely at the different activation types as a response to mechanical changes in the body, eg straightening legs to provoke a response from the popliteal veins, as we do not know yet whether the damage from them is microembolic or associated autonomic change.

 But the theories become academic anyway.
 Management remains the same – work out the drivers, remove the ones we can, and control the immune response.
 I think people can be overwhelmed by the vast array of inflammatory things that are activated, and the biochemical changes that come with the underlying genetic stuff, and try to supplement their way out of it all.
 There are many practitioners struggling to get on top of these problems, but seem to “fix” on one source.
 I have no doubt I have not worked out all the processes, but the improvement in the patients looking in these directions provides at least a light for people in whom the future has appeared very grim.